 We recommend regularly updating the table and publishing it on your website throughout the year.
 This evidences your ongoing self-evaluation of how you are using the funding to secure maximum, sustainable impact.
-Final copy must be posted on your website by the end of the academic year and no later than the 31st Surated 1.
-Yto see an example to how to complete the table preased duck the recommendation of the sure of the sure
+Final copy must be posted on your website by the end of the academic year and no later than the 31st July 2021.
+To see an example of how to complete the table please click in the second of the academic year and no later than the 31st July 2021.
+To see an example of how to complete the table please click in the second of the academic year.